Sushant Singh Rajput: 2018–2020: Entrepreneurial work and later career

 On 2 May 2018, Rajput was inducted as a partner in a company named Innsaei Ventures, which was founded on 26 April 2018; following which he was appointed as one of its three directors, the others being Varun Mathur and Saurabh Mishra.
-Rajput and Mathur were credited as the co-founders and set to make an investment of ₹300 crore in the company.
+Rajput and Mathur were credited as the co-founders and set to make an investment of ₹3 billion in the company.
 The company was named Innsaei after the Icelandic word for Institution and marketed as working in the fields related to intellectual property and emerging technologies.
 Within a week, he was signed in by NITI Aayog to become a brand ambassador of the Women Entrepreneurship Platform and for the promotion of the BHIM mobile payment app.
-Subsequently, Innsaei Ventures set up a fund of ₹20 crore in favour of the Women Entrepreneurship Platform.
+Subsequently, Innsaei Ventures set up a fund of ₹200 million in favour of the Women Entrepreneurship Platform.
 In the same year, Rajput announced the first creative product of Innsaei Ventures, a 12 biopic series where he would play the roles of various Indian historical characters between the years of 540 BC to 2015 CE.

 In early 2018, Rajput began shooting for the film Sonchiriya.
 It was a historical drama set in the 1970s, where he played the role of a character named Lakhna, a lieutenant in a gang of dacoits; he was in the lead role alongside Bhumi Pednekar, Manoj Bajpayee, Ranvir Shorey and Ashutosh Rana.
 The film was directed by Abhishek Chaubey, produced by Ronnie Screwvala and featured the real life character of Daku Man Singh, played by Bajpayee.
 Released on 1 March 2019, it received a positive critical reception and won a number of awards but failed to become a commercial success.
 In 2018, he was also signed in by Nitesh Tiwari, the director of the blockbuster film Dangal for his new film titled Chhichhore, whose shooting began in September.
 It was a romantic comedy where Rajput played the character of Anirudh Pathak, a divorced husband who recounts his college life to his teenage son and opposite Maya, his ex-wife played by Shraddha Kapoor.
-Produced by Fox Star Studios and Nadiadwala Grandson Entertainment, the film was released on 6 September 2019, and became the third movie featuring Rajput to gross over ₹100 crore after PK and the Dhoni biopic.
+Produced by Fox Star Studios and Nadiadwala Grandson Entertainment, the film was released on 6 September 2019, and became the third movie featuring Rajput to gross over ₹1 billion after PK and the Dhoni biopic.
 The film won the National Film Award for Best Feature Film in Hindi.